andrenq/java_apps/README.md

 <a name="grep"></a>
 # Java Grep app
 ### Getting Started
 For the Java Grep app, no installations are required.
-All you need is to execute the code using Java 8.
+All you need is to execute the code using Java 8, and to include all the dependencies on the pom.xml file.
 This app is divided into three files:
  - `JavaGrep` is the application interface.
 Contains methods and attributes.
  - `JavaGrepImp` is the implementation of `JavaGrep`.
 Implements all methods and adds new ones.